Welcome to my professional Web page |

 report from the undergraduate review committee, I led the efforts in 2015-2017

-of the Curriculum Committee and the Department as a whole on making major
+of the Curriculum Committee and the Department on making major changes to our

 programs with Chemistry, Computer Science and Mathematics.
 Then I presented the